-You’ll find the 7.9-inch display is a pleasure to read on, and it’s size and weight make it comfortable to hold.
+The 7.9-inch display is a pleasure to read on, and Apple has added support for the first-generation Apple Pencil.
 It’s good for watching movies or gaming, too, though you’ll probably want headphones to go with it.
 Battery life is solid, offering a good 10 hours between charges.
 There’s also an 8-megapixel main camera and a 7-megapixel front-facing camera.

-Portability is the reason to pick the iPad Mini 4.
+Portability is the main reason to pick the iPad Mini 5.
 If you want an iPad and need something smaller in size, then this is it.

-Unfortunately, it’s not just the size that has been scaled down here — the iPad Mini 4 is not as lightning fast as its bigger siblings.
-It’s also expensive, more expensive than the 2018 iPad, which makes very little sense.
+Unfortunately, the design is a bit dated now.
+It’s also expensive, more expensive than the 2018 iPad.
 But you can’t beat the iPad Mini if it’s a small tablet you want.

 Our full iPad Mini 5 review

 Who’s it for?
 Creatives, tablet enthusiasts, and power users.

 Why we picked the iPad Pro:

 Speaking of the screen, it’s hard to beat.
 The 12.9-inch model sports a 2,732 x 2,048-pixel resolution, while the 11-inch model packs 2,388 x 1,668 pixels.
 Both benefit greatly from Apple’s ProMotion technology, which boosts the refresh rate to a buttery-smooth 120Hz.

 Beyond the steep price and the limitations of iOS for people seeking a desktop replacement, we’re disappointed Apple removed the headphone jack.
 But even with all that considered, the iPad Pro’s aesthetics, raw power, and long-lasting battery life earn it a place in the pantheon of high-performance tablets.
 You won’t find anything better.